jeanis1/HeartBeatProjects/README.md

 In both projects I was one of the **main gameplay and network programmers**. <br/>

-The game used both P2P(player to player) and dedicated master server network architecture.  <br/>
+The game used both P2P/player to player (GameSparks API) and dedicated master server network architecture(Mirror Networking).  <br/>

 Code is currently unavailable due to non-disclosure agreement(NDA) but explanation of how code works is available anytime.